KarthiDreamr/KarthiDreamr/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm currently learning Flutter app development.
-I'm a tech enthusiast and intrested in exploring it and creating useful stuffs for humanity.I'm looking to collaborate with you all to create great things with you
+I have a basic Knowledge of C,Python ,Java,C++,Dart,HTML,CSS,JavaScript and Kotlin.
+Currently explored basic fullstack web development and application development.
+Interested in learning Software designing and Digital Marketing.
+Excited in applying my knowledge to create useful things for the betterment of the world.
+I'm looking to collaborate with you all to create great things with you

 ### You can reach me at itsmeakarthi@duck.com